top of page

 * * *

 On "Tore Up Over You" the conversation continues, but now it's even more deliberate.
 Hopkins is all strident grace, impeccably-eared, impeccably judged.
 Every phrase he plays is sculpted.
-Shifts in register paint the air like shifting light.
+Changes in register paint the air like shifting light.
 Rhythm stretches and recoils like a rubber band.
-And then we hear ghosts of Debussy and Ravel, but Hopkins takes them — in all their finesse — to an American bar and offers them a seat.
+And then we hear presence of Debussy and Ravel, but Hopkins takes them — in all their finesse — to an American bar and offers them a seat.

 Hopkins, though, was uniquely capable of bridging this.
 Not just because of his classical background, or knowledge of theory, but because of his melodic and rhythmic imagination.
-He doesn't "solo" in the rock sense — he converses.
-He listens and plays across bar lines in a way that a jazz musician would instantly recognize.
+He doesn't "solo" in the rock sense — he converses, listens and plays across bar lines in a way that a jazz musician would instantly recognize.

 The sad part is that Garcia wasn't ready for that conversation.
 Bringing Hopkins in was already a stretch, already had Jerry wobbling, blinking like he'd opened a door expecting a porch and finding a centuries-old temple.
 You can hear Hopkins leaning toward the open sky, inviting the band to step out — and Garcia dancing to the edge but never quite jumping.
 And his rhythm section?
 Earthbound.
 Time in a box.